minnetkhan/BookStore/README.md

 # BookStore
 Bookstore is an online portal for buying books.
-There is also an admin panel where admin can maintain the database.
+There is also an admin panel where admin manages the database.
 This dynamic web application is developed in core java.
 It has all the features like searching books which are present in database, details of books, user can signup and make an account.
 Registered users can buy books.